yuwen-c/smartcomputer/README.md

 －Clear documentation.
 Powerful.

 ### Security
 🔐 Seperating Clarifai API key from back-end server code and by storing it as environment variable.
-Also, registering it in ```gitignore``` to prevent tracing.\
+Also, registering it in ```gitignore``` to prevent being tracking.\
 🔐 Clarifai API key setting on Heroku after deployment.\
 🔐 Hash user's password with Bcrypt.\
 🔐 Storing password and name to seperate tables, reduce change of data leakage.\